CochichoDev/Metal-Profiler/README.md

 ---
 ## Build Configuration (`build.json`)

-Defines how to compile and link each target application:
+Defines how to compile and link each target application, what and where the firmware files should me copied to upon the `deploy` command:
 ```json
 "BUILD": [
   [